Newcastle railway station, New South Wales

+Newcastle station has remained in use since 2018 as a community hub named The Station.

 History

 Newcastle station was originally located at the site of the Honeysuckle Point Terminus.
 Early on in the making of the Honeysuckle Point Terminus, Newcastle residents called for an extension to the centre of town and in 1857, the parliamentary select committee recommended that a single line for goods and passenger traffic be laid from Honeysuckle Point to the wharf at Watt Street.
 In November 1857 a contract for £6,347, was awarded to William Wright for the 67 chain extension.
 The station was located on a spur line which serviced Circular Wharf and was opened on Saturday 20 March 1858.
 The current station opened on 9 March 1858, replacing the temporary terminus on what later became Civic station.
 A large goods yard fanned east from the station, constructed in 1858.

 With the connection of the original isolated Hunter Valley line to Sydney came the need for a new terminus.
 Under the supervision of John Whitton, Engineer in Chief of the NSW Government Railways, the new station was erected.
 The original building was constructed in 1878 and first used in December of that year.
 It consisted of a central two-storey building with single storey pavilions at either end.
 The ground floor housed a ticket office, waiting room, ladies room, parcels office and a stationmaster's office with administrative offices on the first floor.
 The pavilions on each end of the main building housed the men's lavatories and porter's accommodation.
 This new station was designed with a layout typical of NSW railway stations at that time (although was unique in being two-storey) and forms the basis of the station as it exists today.